-- Voluntary termination of pregnancy (abortion). - Voluntary sterilization procedures.
-To provide coverage for the women's preventive health services as recommended by the U.S. Department of Health and Human Services, any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
+- Voluntary termination of pregnancy (abortion).

+Voluntary sterilization procedures.
+To provide coverage for the women's preventive health services as recommended by the U.S. Department of Health and Human Services and, as required by state law, any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
 Or, if you choose to have this service performed by a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.
-This provision does not apply for hospital services or if your health plan is a grandfathered health plan under the Affordable Care Act.
+This is the case even if your health plan is a grandfathered health plan under the Affordable Care Act.
+This provision does not apply for hospital services.
 For all situations except as described in this paragraph, the cost share amount for elective surgery will still apply.